Stucco vs. Siding: Pros and Cons

 Cons of Siding

-Some types of siding may not last as long as stucco and can be susceptible to damage from weather such as wind.
-Using a high-quality vinyl or fiber cement siding that’s properly installed can mitigate problems from harsh weather conditions.
+Some types of siding may not last as long as stucco and can be susceptible to damage from weather, such as wind.
+Older asbestos siding can be difficult to remove due to its toxic nature.
+Aluminum siding is susceptible to denting and bending.
+However, using a high-quality vinyl or fiber cement siding that’s properly installed can mitigate problems from harsh weather conditions.

 Siding vs Stucco: Factors to Consider